-- Streamline communication processes to reduce turnaround time (i.e., Board meeting document preparation, public records requests, school memos, bulletin boards, information and presentations for school principals, etc.). - Create a campaign to educate employees on what collaborative tools are available, their value, and how to use them most effectively to reach target audiences. - Inventory, evaluate, and streamline a list of District committees (purpose, meeting cadence, members, deliverables).
-Maintain list in a centralized, easily-accessible repository. - △ Reduce amount of paper-based and redundant communications. - △ Analyze and consider streamlining number of meetings required for attendance, particularly by school-based personnel. - △ Define process to help ensure memos and other mass-delivered messages are not only sent, but also received, read, and understood by the appropriate and intended recipients. - △ Reduce mileage expenses for in-person meetings through increased use of conference calls and video-conferencing tools. - △ Reduce school staff time spent fielding attendance calls and tracking student absences. - △ Support schools through developing communication plans aligned to District-wide best practices and priorities.
+- Streamline communication processes to reduce turnaround time (ie: board meeting document preparation, public records requests, school memos, bulletin boards, information and presentations for principals, etc.). - Create a campaign to educate employees on what collaborative tools are available, their value, and how to use them most effectively to reach Target audiences. - Inventory, evaluate, and streamline list of District committees (purpose, meeting cadence, members, deliverables).
+Maintain list in a centralized, easily-accessible repository. - △ Reduce redundant communications. - △ Analyze and consider streamlining number of meetings required for attendance, particularly by school-based personnel. - △ Define process to help ensure memos and other mass-delivered messages are not only sent, but also received, read, and understood by the appropriate and intended recipients. - △ Reduce mileage expenses for in-person meetings through increased use of conference calls and video-conferencing tools. - △ Reduce school staff time spent fielding attendance calls and tracking student absences. - △ Support schools through developing communication plans aligned to District-wide best practices and priorities.